S. Rajaratnam: Personal life

-Rajaratnam first met his Hungarian wife, Piroska Feher, while studying in London and quietly married in 1943.
+Rajaratnam first met his wife, Piroska Feher, a Hungarian teacher, while studying in London and married in 1943.
 Feher's grandmother was a member of the wealthy Csáky clan who had lost their fortune due to the dissolution of the Austro-Hungarian Empire after the First World War.
 Piroska, disgruntled by the rise of Nazism, moved to the United Kingdom where she worked as an au pair and teacher and eventually met Rajaratnam.
 Former Member of the European Parliament Gyula Hegyi is her nephew.

 The couple moved to Malaya at the conclusion of the Second World War but Rajaratnam's parents disapproved of their new daughter-in-law, even telling her that they would not accept "half-caste" descendants.
 They did not have any children and remained married until her death in 1989 from pulmonary pneumonia at the age of 76.

 After Rajaratnam retired from politics in 1988 as part of the leadership transition, he served at the Institute of Southeast Asian Studies as Distinguished Senior Fellow from between 1989 and 1997.

 In 1994, Rajaratnam was diagnosed with dementia and was unable to move or talk by 2001.
 He was assisted by six maids, including his long-time maid of 21 years, Cecelia Tandoc.